MicrosoftDocs/Advertising/advertising/bingads-13/guides/show-ads-target-audience.md

 >
 > Multiple bid adjustments across location criteria are not combined.
 If you specify geographically-related combinations of country/region, state/province, metropolitan area, or city criteria, the bid adjustment of the most refined criterion would apply.
 >
-> For example, if the search user is located in Redmond and country/region is set to *US* with a 10% bid adjustment, state is set to *US-WA* with a 20% bid adjustment, metro area (Nielsen DMA&reg; in the United States) is set to *Seattle-Tacoma, WA, WA US* with a 30% bid adjustment, and city is set to *Redmond, Seattle-Tacoma, WA WA US* with a 40% bid adjustment, then the bid would be adjusted by 40%.
+> For example, if the search user is located in Redmond and country/region is set to *US* with a 10% bid adjustment, state is set to *US-WA* with a 20% bid adjustment, metro area (Microsoft Market Area in the United States) is set to *Seattle-Tacoma, WA, WA US* with a 30% bid adjustment, and city is set to *Redmond, Seattle-Tacoma, WA WA US* with a 40% bid adjustment, then the bid would be adjusted by 40%.
 If the user is located elsewhere within the Seattle-Tacoma metropolitan area, for example in Bellevue, the bid would be increased by 30%.
 >
 > Device bid adjustments will be considered and combined with automated bidding to make informed decisions at the auction level.